valonhaliti/clustering-social/README.md

-# Clustering of words from social networks
+# Clustering of Words from Social Networks
 To execute the application, it's preferable to be inside some environment, we suggest anaconda environment.

 Install this packages: